 - Work places and careers have traditionally been designed around a masculine model.
 This has resulted in gender differences in some key areas that directly impact promotion and progression, e.g. networking, sponsorship, access to stretch assignment, getting feedback and making job applications.
 Understanding and working with these differences can help women unlock progression potential faster.

-- The organizational impact of programmes, along with the breath of development for participants can be extended and deepened through the use of participant led action research.
+- The organisational impact of programmes, along with the breath of development for participants can be extended and deepened through the use of participant led action research.

 Nicola Clark, Wickes L&D partner said; “As part of our ‘Making Wickes Inclusive’ agenda, addressing female representation at all levels in the organisation but particularly in more senior roles, is an important part of our strategy.
 We asked VA Consultants to support us with a programme that would harness and nurture our female talent.
 As a business, we would like to increase our female presence in our leadership team and recognised that to do that we needed to support women by giving them the tools they needed to increase their confidence and encourage them to start to ‘playing bigger’.